-The variety of religious celebrations, the marriage of modern sky-rises and historical buildings, and the harmonious blend of indigenous locals and expats, all make Kuala Lumpur stand out.
-However, like any city, it has its pros and cons for those expats who choose to settle down.
+The variety of religious celebrations, the marriage of modern sky-rises and historical buildings, and the harmonious blend of Malaysians and expats, all make Kuala Lumpur stand out.
+However, like any city, it has its pros and cons for those expats who choose to settle there.

-The city is growing by leaps and bounds and shows no sign of slowing up anytime soon.
+The city is growing by leaps and bounds and shows no sign of slowing anytime soon.
 In a positive sense, this means openness and acceptance towards change and forward-moving progress.
 However, there are obvious growing pains that the country can and will face, sweeping all residents up with it in the process.